 Join our BlueTube volunteers!
 Add your clean, used bags to the BlueTube at your favorite beach.
 Sponsor a BlueTube there if there isn’t one already.
 Tell other beach-goers how BlueTube makes it easy to keep beaches clean and keep plastic out of the ocean.
 Report any maintenance issues.
 Be part of the solution!

 BlueTube, Inc. is a small company with a big mission: clean beaches and plastic-free oceans.
 With a little effort from a lot of people in many places all the time we can solve these problems.
 Our product, BlueTube, makes it easy.
 BlueTubes are bright blue, easy-to-spot containers that hold clean, used plastic bags.
 They are installed at beach crossovers so people can grab a bag on their way to the beach, pick up trash and throw it away.
 Beach-goers donate their clean, used plastic bags to the container, and the cycle continues.
-BlueTubes can be found on Florida’s east coast, in Onslow County, North Carolina and on Cape Cod.
-New locations coming soon!
+Sponsor a BlueTube on your shore for $160, tax deductible.

-BlueTube, Inc. is funded through annual sponsorships of BlueTubes on beaches.
-Sponsorships cover the costs of BlueTubes as well as public outreach efforts.
-Besides this informative website, we post on Facebook, Instagram and Twitter daily, send out a monthly email newsletter, Trash Talk, speak to civic groups and students about plastic in the ocean and bring the BlueTube tent to events.
+People clean beaches, BlueTubes just help, so we work hard on public outreach.
+Besides this informative website, we post on Facebook, Instagram and Twitter, send out a monthly email newsletter called Trash Talk, speak to civic groups and students about plastic in the ocean and bring the BlueTube tent to events.

 Part of the proceeds from each sponsorship goes to Sea Education Association (SEA) out of Woods Hole, Massachusetts for research on plastic in the oceans.
 SEA has been collecting data on ocean plastic since 1986.
 SEA students and scientists tow nets along the surface in the Atlantic Ocean, Pacific Ocean and Caribbean Sea from their two research ships.
 Each piece of plastic debris from thousands of tows is counted and preserved, and this data is used for further studies.
 SEA scientists publish on a variety of plastic-related topics including microbial communities on plastic, the effects of wind on vertical distribution of plastic in the ocean, organic pollutants on plastic debris, plastic accumulation in the oceans and the source of ocean plastic.